Blade Products and the Angle Bivector of Subspaces: Preliminaries

-Dorst \cite{Dorst2007} uses the same definition for blades of same grade, and if $\ganu$ has lower grade he takes the angle with its projection on $\gaomega$, which is the same as $\Theta_{V,W}$ with $\dim V\leq\dim W$.
-He sees it as a dihedral angle: if, after taking out common factors, there is at most one vector left in each blade, it is the angle between these vectors, otherwise ``no single scalar angle can be defined geometrically, and this geometric nonexistence is reflected in the algebraic answer of $0$ for the scalar product'' \cite[p.70]{Dorst2007}.
-This is incorrect: if $(e_1,e_2,e_3,e_4)$ is the canonical basis of $\R^4$, $\ganu=(e_1+e_2)\wedge(e_3+e_4)$ and $\gaomega=e_1\wedge e_3$ have no common factors (as $\ganu\wedge\gaomega\neq 0$), but $\ganu*\gaomega\neq 0$.
+Dorst et al. \cite{Dorst2007} use Hestenes definition for same grade blades, and if $A$ has a lower grade than $B$ they take the angle with its projection on $B$, which is the same as $\Theta_{[A],[B]}$.
+They erroneously see it as a dihedral angle: if, after taking out common factors, there is at most one vector left in each blade, it is the angle between these vectors, otherwise ``no single scalar angle can be defined geometrically, and this geometric nonexistence is reflected in the algebraic answer of $0$ for the scalar product'' \cite[p.
+70]{Dorst2007}.
+This is incorrect: if $(e_1,e_2,e_3,e_4)$ is the canonical basis of $\R^4$, $A=(e_1+e_2)\wedge(e_3+e_4)$ and $B=e_1\wedge e_3$ have no common factors (as $A\wedge B\neq 0$) but $A*B\neq 0$.

-Hitzer \cite{Hitzer2010a} defines the angle between subspaces of same dimension as in \eqref{eq:Theta prod cos}, but uses it for subspaces of different dimensions as well, what corresponds to the min-symmetrized $\check{\Theta}_{V,W}$.
-He also changes the definition to exclude any $\theta_i=\frac \pi 2$.
+Hitzer \cite{Hitzer2010a} defines the angle for subspaces of same dimension as in \eqref{eq:Theta prod cos}, but uses it for different dimensions as well, without the exception for $p>q$, so it corresponds to the min-symmetrized angle $\check{\Theta}_{V,W}$.
+He is silent on its geometric interpretation, and recovers Hestenes formula for equal dimensions.